Mundey History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Mundey research.
-Another 203 words (14 lines of text) covering the years 1529, 1591, 1555, 1630, 1560, 1633, 1685 and 1739 are included under the topic Early Mundey History in all our PDF Extended History products and printed products wherever possible.
+Another 130 words (9 lines of text) covering the years 1584, 1657, 1529, 1591, 1555, 1630, 1560, 1633, 1685 and 1739 are included under the topic Early Mundey History in all our PDF Extended History products and printed products wherever possible.

 Mundey Spelling Variations

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Mundy, Mondy, Monday, Munday, Mundie and others.

 Early Notables of the Mundey family (pre 1700)

+Outstanding amongst the family at this time was William Mundy (c.
 1529-1591), an English composer of sacred music; and his son, John Mundy (c.
 1555-1630), English composer and organist; Anthony Munday...

 Another 30 words (2 lines of text) are included under the topic Early Mundey Notables in all our PDF Extended History products and printed products wherever possible.